Vivek272003/Intelligent-Adaptive-Learning-Companion-AMICA/README.md

-**CURIO: Learn your way, At your pace.**
+**AMICA: Learn your way, At your pace.**

-We  propose  **“Curio”**,  an  innovative  AI-Powered  application  utilizing  **Large Language  Models(LLM)**  like  **Gemini  Pro**  to  reshape  personalized  E-learning.
-Integra ng advanced **Natural Language Processing (NLP)** harnessing the power of **Langchain** framework, Curio dynamically and seman cally searches through the educa onal content of the students and answers promptly.
-As an adaptive applica on, Curio answers as per student’s individual details and personalizes itself as per students learning capabili es.
+We  propose  **“Amica”**,  an  innovative  AI-Powered  application  utilizing  **Large Language  Models(LLM)**  like  **Gemini  Pro**  to  reshape  personalized  E-learning.
+Integra ng advanced **Natural Language Processing (NLP)** harnessing the power of **Langchain** framework, Amica dynamically and seman cally searches through the educa onal content of the students and answers promptly.
+As an adaptive applica on, Amica answers as per student’s individual details and personalizes itself as per students learning capabili es.
 By tapping into **Gemini Pro's API**, it generates real- me, curriculum-aligned materials that adapt to each student's interests, and preferred learning styles.
-In addition to these,Curio implements **Reinforcement  Learning  with  Human  Feedback  (RLHF),**  enhancing  learning outcomes by itera vely refining content based on user input for the feedback using a **Reward Model** and **Proximal Policy Optimization (PPO)** .
-With a user- friendly  interface  and  scalable  architecture,  Curio  promises  to  revolu onize educa onal experiences, making personalized learning accessible and effec ve for students worldwide.
+In addition to these,Amica implements **Reinforcement  Learning  with  Human  Feedback  (RLHF),**  enhancing  learning outcomes by itera vely refining content based on user input for the feedback using a **Reward Model** and **Proximal Policy Optimization (PPO)** .
+With a user- friendly  interface  and  scalable  architecture,  Amica promises  to  revolu onize educa onal experiences, making personalized learning accessible and effec ve for students worldwide.

 **Architecture:**